Romain-Portanguen/Romain-Portanguen/README.md

 Furthermore, I strive to rigorously apply all the principles of the Clean Code throughout my work.
 My dedication to code quality is central to my priorities, aiming to ensure code readability, maintainability, and performance.
 This approach significantly contributes to the technical excellence of every project I contribute to.

-📫 How to reach me:
+📫 How to reach me ~

 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:portanguenr@gmail.com)
 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/https://www.linkedin.com/in/romain-portanguen-a9b0771b7/)